MICA-MNI/MICA-7t/README.md

 # MICA-7t
-scripts for 7t sorting a organizing
+scripts for 7t sorting and organizing
 =======
 scripts for 7t sorting, organizing and processing data.